EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Experiment Results

 An important characteristic of \sys is its ability to optimize captions generated by an image captioning model in conjunction with a target diffusion model.
 This leads to improved text-image alignment. \autoref{fig:caption_improve_datasets} shows the enhancements achieved using \sys across datasets.
-The results clearly demonstrate that \sys significantly enhances the similarity score between generated images and the original images, increasing the CLIP similarity by at least 5\%. \autoref{fig:caption_improve_models} shows the improvements achieved using \sys across different image captioning models.
+The results clearly demonstrate that \sys significantly enhances the similarity score between generated images and the original images, increasing the CLIP similarity by at least 5\%. \cref{fig:caption_improve_models} shows the improvements achieved using \sys across different image captioning models.
 The results indicate that EDITOR can significantly improve the quality of generated images across various captioning models.
-What's more, we can fully believe that if image understanding models or captioning models have nice performance, EDITOR can achieve better results based on them.
+Furthermore, stronger image captioning or vision-language models are expected to further improve the performance of \sys.

-\textbf{Ablation Studies.} To show the importance of initialization in \sys, we compared random initialization and image captioning model initialization on a Flickr subset.
-As shown in \autoref{tab:initialization}, random prompts hinder convergence, often leading to poor performance and local optima traps.
-Our initialization is crucial for guiding the algorithm to accurate, optimal solutions.
-For fairness, we also initialized PEZ and PH2P.
-As shown in \autoref{tab:baselines_initialization}, initialization only slightly improved PEZ's textual Alignment and prompt interpretability, with almost no impact on other aspects for both methods.
-This is because PEZ and PH2P are discrete optimization algorithms; even if they start with interpretable prompts, the optimization process may gradually replace them with high-perplexity token combinations.
-This also demonstrates that our method has greater potential than existing baselines, particularly in its compatibility with initialization.
-For additional ablation studies, refer to~\autoref{ablation studies appendix}.
+\textbf{Performance on Multi-Encoder Diffusion Models.} In addition to single-encoder diffusion models, we also evaluate \sys on advanced multi-encoder models, which integrate multiple text encoders to enhance text-image alignment.
+As shown in~\autoref{tab: multi-model}, \sys consistently achieves strong results across different model architectures.
+For instance, \sys obtains a CLIP score of 0.792 on SDXL-Turbo and 0.785 on Stable Diffusion 3.5 Medium, both close to the performance of the single-encoder Stable Diffusion v1.5 .
+Moreover, the generated prompts maintain low perplexity, indicating that the outputs remain interpretable and linguistically coherent even under more complex architectures.
+These results suggest that \sys is not limited to a specific model design and can generalize well across both single-encoder and multi-encoder diffusion models, highlighting its robustness and broad applicability.